GIRA/PhysicalBits/docs/FEATURES.md

 ## Open source

 All the code in this project is open source (see [LICENSE](https://github.com/GIRA/PhysicalBits/blob/master/LICENSE)).
-If you're interested in contributing to this project see [CONTRIBUTING](./CONTRIBUTING.md).